 DRINKS I try and stick to just water because it's the easiest, BUT, I drink Brita filtered water.
-I cannot drink water straight from the tap, it's causes problems for me, I've been using Brita for almost 30 years now.
+I cannot drink water straight from the tap, it's caused problems for me, I've been using Brita for almost 30 years now.

 I avoid soda, but do drink it occasionally, because of the sugar and causes bloating.
-If I drink it at a restaurant, I ask for no ice (ice is usually made from tap water) and I know I'm heading home afterwards as I try to avoid public washrooms.
+If I drink it at a restaurant, I ask for no ice (ice is usually made from tap water) and I know I'm heading home afterward as I try to avoid public washrooms.

 I drink coffee and tea occasionally, but with coffee, only brewed coffee and not instant.
 With 1 teaspoon sugar and no milk or cream.

 Milk is a straight "nope".
-Way too many problems drinking milk, even lactose free milk.
+Way too many problems drinking milk, even lactose-free milk.

-Alcohol is also a no go.
+Alcohol is also a no-go.
 I will have a small glass of white wine at Christmas and that's it.
 I do miss drinking long island iced tea though...

-VEGETABLES I ALWAYS avoid "gaseous" vegetables like, onions, cauliflower, cabbage, broccoli, asparagus, etc.
+VEGETABLES I ALWAYS avoid "gaseous" vegetables like onions, cauliflower, cabbage, broccoli, asparagus, etc.

 I also ALWAYS avoid all raw vegetables.
 They can cause blockages in the intestine because of strictures.
 I once was hospitalized from eating raw carrots...never doing that again, it was a very bad experience, throwing up every 5-10 minutes.

 I avoid leafy green vegetables such as lettuce, spinach, kale, etc. You know....the ones you're supposed to eat.
 LOL